alexrollings/women_plusplus/README.md

 5. Add the tag `hack-n-lead` to the repo description

 ### Suggested Branching Strategy ###
 * Main branch saved for validated, tested code.
-Only merge with main from dev.
+Only merge with main from dev branch.
 * Each collaborator creates own branch from dev and merges to dev using pull requests.
 * Once dev is validated, merge changes with main.